Melbourne Cup Tips

 Similarly, Russian Camelot has a lot more to give.
 He was handed his chance in the Melbourne Cup in 2020 despite being only three years old and having had a tough year, running five times at the top level.
 With an Aussie summer on his back and a good rest, it would be fair to think Danny O’Brien’s colt can comfortably outdo his eighth-place finish next time around.

 You can follow race trends of course, and we have some for you to note below, but these should always be used as a guide only.
 Never forget; you’re betting on the outcome of a future event, not on one that has already been and gone.
+For more information to bet on the race, read the guide on Melbourne Cup betting and odds, (bookmakers, favourite horses, offers for existing customers).

 Melbourne Cup Betting Trends